Meeting your budget & criteria

 How many homes should we visit?

-There’s no hard and fast rule about how many homes you should tour.
+There’s no hard and fast rule about how many homes you should tour — there are so many different types in the Portland Metro area.
 It’s a good idea to view at least a few, even if you happen to find your future home right away.
 Seeing a couple of houses will give you a better idea of what you like and don’t like, and it’s always smart to have points of reference for comparisons.

 What should I look for?